 Trends Impacting Disaster Recovery and Business Continuity

-Trends that Disaster Recovery and Business Continuity professionals need to be aware of
+Trends Impacting Disaster Recovery and Business Continuity that CIOs and IT professionals need to be aware of

 Cloud-as-Service is now a reality